 Steps to Transferring to a Four-Year College

-- Choose the major you plan to take at the four-year college as soon as possible as most colleges and universities have major prerequisites and/or requirements that should be completed during your first two years at COA.
+- Plan & Choose a Field of Study.
+Choose the major you plan to take at the four-year college as soon as possible as most colleges and universities have major prerequisites and/or requirements that should be completed during your first two years at COA.
 If you are not sure of a major, meet with the Director, Counseling and Career Development.

-- Talk to a college or university admissions counselor about program requirements, especially if you have transfer credits from other academic institutions and CLEP or AP credit
+- Research the College or University That You Would Like to Attend.
+Use the Internet to explore transfer information (See college links below).
+Tour the college/university that interests you.
+Talk to a college or university admissions counselor about program requirements, especially if you have transfer credits from other academic institutions and CLEP or AP credit.

 Transfer admission requirements vary at four year colleges but most require transfer students to have a minimum number of transferable credits, a specified GPA, and specific coursework some general education areas like English or college level math.

 UNC Transfer Admissions

-All the UNC System Universities require a transfer student who did not complete the UNC minimum course requirements (MCR) in high school to qualify for admission in one of the following ways:
+All the UNC System Universities require a transfer student who did not complete the UNC minimum course requirements (MCR) (MCR) in high school to qualify for admission in one of the following ways: